dororeo/SpotifyGallery/README.md

 - **Capture and Download Screenshots:** The app offers a feature to capture a screenshot of the personalised gallery layout.
 Users can download this screenshot to keep a record of their top tracks and artists.

 - **Log Out Securely:** Users can log out of the app whenever they're done exploring.
 This ensures the security and privacy of their Spotify data and personal information.

+## Planning and Development Process

+### Task Flow

+- Authentication and Login with Spotify
+- Routes (pages)
+- Call API with Axios
+- Render data frontend
+- App styling

+### Unsolved Problems

+- **Users without access cannot use the app:** Due to the API regulations, only Spotify users with given access can use the app in development mode.
+Not really an unsolved problem, more of a limitation.

+- **Screenshot feature not compatible on all mobile browsers:** The save image feature is not fully functional on mobile browsers.